Centiq/sap-hana/documentation/ansible/system-design-deployment/app/deploy-sid.md

 1. Using the editor of your choice, update the SAP Config file located here: `~/Azure_SAP_Automated_Deployment/sap-hana/deploy/ansible/vars/sap-config.yml`

    1. `sapbits_location_base_path` should be the URL to the `sapbits` container the SAP Library storage account.
-   1. `bom_base_name` should match Bill of Materials file uploaded into the SAP Library storage account.
+   1. `bom_base_name` should match the Bill of Materials file uploaded into the SAP Library storage account.
-   1. Values below `target_media_location` are aprticular to your syste, and are defaulted to allow an SCS installation to complete.
+   1. Values below `target_media_location` are particular to your system, and are defaulted to allow an SCS installation to complete.
+These can be changed to suit your deployment.

-1. Run Ansible playbook which processes the BoM file to obtain and prepare the correct Installation Media for the system, and makes it available on the SCS node, an exporting the requried fileshares for other nodes to install from:
+1. Run Ansible playbook which processes the BoM file to obtain and prepare the correct Installation Media for the system, and makes it available on the SCS node.
+Also exports the required fileshares for other nodes to install from:

    ```shell
    ansible-playbook -i hosts.yml ~/Azure_SAP_Automated_Deployment/sap-hana/deploy/ansible/playbook_process_bom.yml